 In accordance with CMS requirements, providers are expected to ensure proof of delivery protocols are met and that documentation is available if requested by Commonwealth Care Alliance.
-The proof of delivery documentation verifies that the member received the item(s) including but not limited to, the member's name, description of item(s), quantity, and date delivered.
+The proof of delivery documentation verifies that the member received the item(s) and includes, but is not limited to, the member's name, description of item(s), quantity, and date delivered.